ExaScience/elprep/README.md

 ### --bqsr recal-file

-This filter performs base quality score recalibration, producing the same outcome as the GATK4 algorithm.
+This filter performs base quality score recalibration.
 The recal-file is used for logging the recalibration tables computed during base recalibration.
 This file is compatible with MultiQC for visualisation.

 There are additional elprep options that can be used for configuring the base quality score recalibration:

-* --bqsr-reference elfasta (required)
+* --reference elfasta (required)
 * --known-sites list (optional)
 * --quantize-levels nr (optional)
 * --sqq list (optional)
 * --max-cycle nr (optional)
+* --target-regions bed-file (optional)

 See detailed descriptions of these options next.

-### --bqsr-reference elfasta-file
+### --reference elfasta-file

 This option is used to pass a reference file for base quality score recalibration (--bqsr).
 The reference file must be in the .elfasta format, specific to elPrep.

 You can create an .elfasta file from a .fasta file using the elprep command fasta-to-elfasta.
 For example:

 	elprep fasta-to-elfasta ucsc.hg19.fasta ucsc.hg19.elfasta

+You only need to pass this option once if you are using both the --bqsr and --haplotypecaller options (which both require passing a reference file).

 ### --known-sites list

-This option is used to pass a number of known polymorphic sites that will be excluded during base recalibration (--bqsr).
+This option is used to pass a number of known polymorphic sites that will be excluded during base recalibration (--bqsr) .
 The list is a list of files in the .elsites format, specific to elPrep.
 For example:

 	--known-sites Mills_and_1000G_gold_standard.indels.hg19.elsites,dbsnp_137.hg19.elsites